Fried Okra Bites

 - Place okra in a large mixing bowl and sprinkle with all-purpose flour to cover lightly.

 - In a small bowl, whisk together the large egg and hot sauce.
 Add egg mixture to the floured okra and carefully stir to coat each piece.

 - Place cornmeal in a gallon freezer bag.
 Add seasoned salt, onion salt, and freshly ground black pepper.
 Mix well.

-- Place okra in the bag and shake until coated.
+- Scoop okra into the bag and shake until coated.